HL7-DaVinci/CDS-Library/CQLCookbook.md

   DTR.CodesFromConditions(CDS.Confirmed(CDS.ActiveOrRecurring([Condition: "My_Condition_Valueset"])))
 ```
 Variables:
-- *My_Condition_Valueset:* A Condition valueset that was previously defined in the library.
-This valueset should include diagnoses or conditions that are relevant to the ruleset at hand.
+- *My_Condition_Valueset:* A Condition value set that was previously defined in the library.
+This value set should include diagnoses or conditions that are relevant to the ruleset at hand.

 Example Implementation: [VentilatorsPrepopulation-0.1.0.cql](https://github.com/HL7-DaVinci/CDS-Library/blob/master/Ventilators/R4/files/VentilatorsPrepopulation-0.1.0.cql)